sutgeorge/Audio-Super-Resolution/README.md

  - [X] train 100 epochs
  - [X] train 1000 epochs
  - [X] adjust the data split to use all of the data for training/validation/testing
- - [ ] Read about the n_fft parameter used in librosa's STFT implementation
  - [X] Finish testing/prediction script:
 	- [X] Downsample test audio track
 	- [X] Feed chunks of 256 samples of the audio to the model
 	- [X] Display spectrogram of the output
 	- [X] Save the low-res/high-res/super-res numpy arrays as audio and compare them
- - [ ] Save not only the checkpoint, but also the whole model at the end of the training script execution